HunterKart/proficiency-faculty-evaluation/docs/prd.md

 **Stories:**

-1.  **`Story 2.1: Manual Academic Structure Management`**
+**Story 2.1: Manual Academic Structure Management**

-    -   _As an Admin, I want a dedicated interface to manually create, view, update, and manage individual academic structure items, so that I can make granular additions or corrections without needing to perform a bulk import._
+-   **As an** Admin, **I want** a dedicated interface to manually create, view, update, and manage individual academic structure items, **so that** I can make granular additions or corrections without needing to perform a bulk import.
 -   **Acceptance Criteria:**
     1. The Admin dashboard contains a new "Academic Structure" management area.
     2. Within this area, the Admin can perform full CRUD operations for **Departments, Programs, and Subjects.**
     3. The UI enforces all relationships and constraints defined in the database schema.
     4. All changes are logged for auditing purposes.

-2.  **`Story 2.2: Import Job Monitoring`**
+**Story 2.2: Background Job Monitoring Dashboard**

-    -   _As an Admin, I want a simple dashboard to view the status of my active and past import jobs, so that I can track progress and access results or error reports._
+-   **As an** Admin, **I want** a centralized dashboard to view the status of all my background jobs (including data imports, report generation, and period cancellations), **so that** I can track progress and diagnose failures.
 -   **Acceptance Criteria:**
-        1. A new "Import History" page is added to the Admin dashboard.
+    1. A new "Job Monitor" page is added to the Admin dashboard, replacing the "Import History" page.
-        2. The page lists all initiated import jobs with their status.
+    2. The page lists all initiated background jobs with their status.
-        3. The 'Import History' table must display: **Job Type**, **Source Filename**, **Submitted At**, **Status**, and a **Details/Download** link.
+    3. The table must display: **Job Type**, **Source Filename** (if applicable), **Submitted At**, **Status**, and a **Details/Download** link.
     4. The table must support pagination.
     5. For a `Failed` job, the 'Details/Download' link must trigger the download of a report that contains the original row data plus an 'Error' column explaining the validation failure.
-        6. The page must include a 'Cancel' button for any job that is still in `Queued` or `Processing`.
+    6. The page must include a 'Cancel' button for any job that is still in `Queued`.
-    -   **Dev Note:** The import job lifecycle must include the statuses: `Queued`, `Validating`, `Processing`, `Completed`, `Failed`, `Cancelled`.
+-   **Dev Note:** The job lifecycle must include the statuses: `Queued`, `Processing`, `Completed`, `Failed`, `Cancelled`.

-3.  **`Story 2.3: Academic Structure Bulk Import`**
+**Story 2.3: Academic Structure Bulk Import**

-    -   _As an Admin, I want to bulk import the university's entire academic structure from a CSV file, so that I can rapidly set up the foundational hierarchy._
+-   **As an** Admin, **I want** to bulk import the university's entire academic structure from a CSV file, **so that** I can rapidly set up the foundational hierarchy.
 -   **Acceptance Criteria:**
     1. The "Academic Structure" management area includes a "Bulk Import" feature.
     2. A downloadable CSV template is provided.
     3. The asynchronous job validates the uploaded CSV, returning a comprehensive error report if issues are found, and does not proceed until errors are resolved.
     4. A successful import correctly populates all relevant academic structure tables and is idempotent.
-        5. The admin receives a notification and the job status is updated on the "Import History" page.
+    5. The admin receives a notification and the job status is updated on the "Job Monitor" page.
 -   **Dev/QA Notes:** The Architect must define the precise CSV format.
 The asynchronous validation must prevent web server timeouts.
 QA will require 'bad' CSV files for testing.

-4.  **`Story 2.4: Historical User & Enrollment Bulk Import`**
+**Story 2.4: Historical User & Enrollment Bulk Import**

-    -   _As an Admin, I want to bulk import historical user and enrollment data from CSV files, so that past academic records are accurately reflected in the system._
+-   **As an** Admin, **I want** to bulk import historical user and enrollment data from CSV files, **so that** past academic records are accurately reflected in the system.
 -   **AC & Notes:** Follows the same structure as Story 2.3 for importing users and enrollments.

-5.  **`Story 2.5: Historical Evaluation Records Bulk Import`**
+**Story 2.5: Historical Evaluation Records Bulk Import**

-    -   _As an Admin, I want to bulk import past evaluation records (both numerical and open-ended) from a CSV file, so that historical feedback is available for analysis._
+-   **As an** Admin, **I want** to bulk import past evaluation records (both numerical and open-ended) from a CSV file, **so that** historical feedback is available for analysis.
 -   **AC & Notes:** Follows the same structure as Story 2.3 for importing historical evaluations.

-6.  **`Story 2.6: Fine-Tune Sentiment Analysis Model for Cebuano & Code-Switching`**
+**Story 2.6: Fine-Tune Sentiment Analysis Model for Cebuano & Code-Switching**

-    -   _As a System/Data Scientist, I want the primary sentiment analysis model (XLM-RoBERTa) to be fine-tuned on Cebuano and code-switched language, so that its predictions are accurate and reliable._
+-   **As a** System/Data Scientist, **I want** the primary sentiment analysis model (XLM-RoBERTa) to be fine-tuned on Cebuano and code-switched language, **so that** its predictions are accurate and reliable.
 -   **Acceptance Criteria:**
     1. The fine-tuning script must be designed to consume a **pre-curated and labeled dataset** of evaluation records.
 The manual task of curating this dataset is a prerequisite.
     2. The script can be executed via a CLI command.
     3. The fine-tuned model must achieve its target accuracy metric on a held-out test set.
     4. The final, versioned model artifact is integrated into the RQ worker environment.
 -   **Dev/QA Notes:** The Architect must define the storage location for model artifacts.
 QA must have access to logs to verify accuracy.
 A post-import validation script must be created to check for data integrity (e.g., orphaned records) before this epic is considered complete.

+**Story 2.7: Stuck Job Intervention**

+-   **As an** Admin, **I want** to be able to 'Force Fail' a job that appears to be stuck in a 'Processing' state, **so that** I can resolve a system deadlock and investigate the issue.
+-   **Dev Notes:**
+    -   **Implementation Pattern:** The implementation should aim to create a generic, reusable pattern for the 'Force Fail' cleanup logic to avoid bespoke code for each job type.
+    -   **Process Recommendation:** A technical spike is highly recommended for the riskiest parts of this feature (e.g., process termination and transaction rollbacks) to de-risk the main implementation.
+-   **Acceptance Criteria:**
+    -   **User Interaction**
+        1. The 'Force Fail' button on the 'Job Monitor' dashboard shall only become visible for a job in the 'Processing' state after a minimum configurable duration (e.g., 5 minutes) has passed.
+        2. Clicking 'Force Fail' must trigger a confirmation dialog explaining the action's consequences.
+        3. The UI on the "Job Monitor" page must update in near real-time to reflect the job's final 'Failed' status after the action is complete.
+    -   **Core Backend Logic** 4.
+Upon confirmation, the backend must update the job's status to 'Failed'.
+The audit log for this event must be highly detailed, recording: the job ID, the admin who initiated the action, the job's runtime duration before termination, and the last known step or progress of the job if available.
+5. The implementation must guarantee that forcing a job to fail also safely terminates the underlying worker process executing that job, preventing 'zombie' processes.
+    -   **Safety & Resilience** 6.
+The 'Force Fail' mechanism must ensure that the job's operations are handled transactionally where possible.
+The backend logic must attempt to gracefully terminate and roll back any active database transaction to prevent data corruption.
+7. If the force-failed job was managing a primary entity's status (e.g., a `period_cancellation_job`), the entity's status must be automatically reverted to its last known stable state (e.g., from 'Cancelling...' back to 'Active').
+8. After a 'Force Fail' is executed, the backend must perform a verification check to confirm that associated resources have been successfully reverted to a stable state.
+If this verification fails, the job must be moved to a special 'Cleanup Failed' state and flagged for immediate Super Admin review.
+    -   **Testability** 9.
+In a non-production environment, a debug mechanism or test-only API endpoint must be created to allow a QA agent to simulate a stuck job, enabling verification of the entire 'Force Fail' workflow.

 #### **Epic 3: Administrative Control Panel**